 Ajanta Caves – What makes them special

-Ajanta Caves, along with neighbouring Ellora, are the first UNESCO heritage site in India.
+Ajanta Caves, along with neighboring Ellora, are the first UNESCO heritage site in India.
 People from far and wide come to visit Ajanta and Ellora in Maharashtra.
 During our visit, we felt Ajanta deserved to be among the wonders of the world.
-We thought of recording a selection of experiences from Ajanta and equally breath-taking Ellora Caves through short posts.
-In our first piece on Ajanta, we spoke about the surreal images of Padmapani and Vajrapani in Ajanta Cave 1 paintings.
+We thought of recording a selection of experiences from Ajanta and equally breathtaking Ellora Caves through short posts.
+In our first piece on Ajanta, we spoke about the surreal images of Padmapani and Vajrapani in Ajanta Cave 1 painting.
 In this piece, we shall try to give you a brief idea about our complete Ajanta experience.

 Ajanta Caves are an agglomeration of paintings and sculptures dated between the 2nd century BCE and 5th century CE, a period of 700 years.
 Ajanta is located in the Aurangabad district of Maharashtra.
 The artworks in about the 30 caves here are regarded as the finest examples of ancient Indian art.
 These assay stories and sagas from perhaps an even prior era as if it was yesterday.